coderefinery/reproducible-research/_episodes/03-workflow-management.md

 ### Type-along exercise: Snakemake for counting words

-> This exercise is based on the [same example project](https://github.com/coderefinery/word-count) as in the previous episode
+> This exercise is based on the [same example project](https://github.com/coderefinery/word-count) as in the previous section

 ##### Defining rules